-The role of your adviser is to give you helpful, informed advice as you build and carry out your plan.
-Your adviser is obligated to act in your best interests at all times and to recommend investments that are suitable for you.
+The role of your adviser is to give you helpful, informed advice as you build and carry out your investment plan.
+Your adviser is obligated to deal with you fairly, honestly and in good faith and to recommend investments that are suitable for you.

 To do this, your adviser will need to take the time to get to know you and get a clear understanding of your financial situation, your goals and how you feel about risk.
 Once your plan is in place, your adviser should tell you about investment opportunities and any changes that could affect your investments.
-Your adviser should be available to answer your questions, especially during market lows when you may be tempted to act on your emotions.
+They should be available to answer your questions, especially during market lows when you may be tempted to act on your emotions.